John-LaTorre/Simple-Game/README.md

 # Simple-Game
-Just a game I made following along with a Youtube tutorial
+A game built in Java from following along with an online tutorial